-Charles Bartlett is recognised nationally as one of today's foremost watercolour talents.
-The combination of his highly developed skills as a water- colourist and his interest in the traditional subject matter of the great school of East Anglian watercolourists gives rise to work of considerable substance.
-A lifelong interest in the sea and coast has motivated his work as a painter and printmaker.
+Charles Bartlett (1921-2014) was recognised nationally as one of the foremost watercolour talents.
+The combination of his highly developed skills as a water- colourist and his interest in the traditional subject matter of the great school of East Anglian watercolourists gaves rise to work of considerable substance.
+A lifelong interest in the sea and coast motivated his work as a painter and printmaker.

 Born 1921 in Lincolnshire, Charles Bartlett trained as a painter and etcher at Eastbourne School of Art and Royal College of Art.
 From 1960 to1970 he was a full-time lecturer in Drawing and Painting at Harrow School of Art.
-He currently lives and works in East Anglia.
+He lived and worked in East Anglia.

 Charles Bartlett was elected a Fellow of the Royal Society of Painter-Printmakers.
 He held the prestigious position of President of the Royal Watercolour Society from 1987-92.
 Examples of his work can be found in collections across the UK including the Victoria & Albert Museum and the Arts Council of Great Britain.